Ada Helen Mathews Terry - WBBJ TV

 Ada Helen Mathews Terry

-Ada Helen Mathews Terry, age 87, resident of Oakland, Tennessee and wife of the late Gordon M. Terry, departed this life Thursday morning, October 8, 2020 at her residence.
+Ada Helen Mathews Terry, age 87, resident of Oakland, Tennessee and wife of the late Gordon M. Terry, departed this life Thursday morning, October 8, 2020.

 Helen was born December 17, 1932 in Hushpuckena, Mississippi, the daughter of the late Russell Brown Mathews and Mary Sue Howell Mathews.
 She graduated in 1950 from Red Bay High School in Alabama and attended the University of Alabama.
 She was married March 8, 1959 to Gordon Merrill Terry who preceded her in death on May 3, 2019 and had been a resident of Oakland since 1972.
 Helen was a member of Somerville First Baptist Church and enjoyed playing the handbells, canning, gardening and traveling.
 She will be remembered for being a loving wife, mother, sister, grandmother and great-grandmother.